-I, Hal Melanson , (insert name) certify as an authorized representative of Blue Collar Botany (orp (insert name of applicant) that the applicant has executed a host community agreement with the City of Free (insert name of host community) pursuant to G.L.c.
+I, Hal Melanson , (insert name) certify as an authorized representative of Blue Collar Botany (orp (insert name of applicant) that the applicant has executed a host community agreement with the Collar Free (insert name of host community) pursuant to G.L.c.
 94G § 3(d) on November 2 (2018 (insert date).

+Signature of Authorized Representative of Applicant

+Host Community

-Signature of Authorized Representative of Applicant I, Stephen f.
-Divertele, (insert name) certify that I am the contracting authority or have been duly authorized by the contracting authority for the City of Fitchburg (insert name of host community) to certify that the applicant and the contracting authority or name of host community) has executed a host community agreement pursuant to G.L.c.
-94G § 3(d) on November 21 2018 (insert date).
-Signature of Contracting Authority or Authorized Representative of Host Community
+I, Stephen f.
+Divertele, (insert name) certify that I am the contracting authority or have been duly authorized by the contracting authority for the City of Fitchburg (insert name of host community) to certify that the applicant and the city of Fitchburg (insert name of host community) has executed a host community agreement pursuant to G.L.c.
+94G § 3(d) on Weenhard 21 2018 (insert date).

+Algalin L. A. Malato

+Signature of Contracting Authority or

+Authorized Representative of Host Community